WrinkleRelease/Composing-In-Markdown/README.md

 ### | 1.2.
 Installing Fonts

-[This link] will give you the pandoc templates and fonts you need.
+Download the [latest release] to get the pandoc templates and fonts you need.
 Included are `Courier Prime` and `iA Writer Duo`.
-Install them both.
+Fully install them both.
 We'll get to the pandoc template files in [1.4.1](#pandoc).

 <br/>